kogakure/website-11ty-stefanimhoff.de/src/posts/2020/tools-i-use-for-note-taking.md

 I commit all changes or additions to my Zettelkasten folder at the end of the day and push the changes to GitHub.
 It’s not needed to pull my changes on another computer (unless I want to commit to a different computer) because DEVONthink handles the synchronization.

-I try to connect notes whenever I find a note without connections and split notes into small notes, if I stumble upon a note that got too big.
+I try to connect notes whenever I find a note without connections and split notes into small notes if I stumble upon a note that got too big.

 Over time these connected notes convert into a second brain.
 New ideas emerge by connecting notes that weren’t originally intended to be connected.